nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

         If :py:const:`True`, the loop will **stop on all errors** (you do not want that if you write a server).

+    .. py:attribute:: default

+        *Read only*

+        :py:const:`True` if the loop is the *default loop*, :py:const:`False` otherwise.

+    .. py:attribute:: backend

+        *Read only*

+        One of the :ref:`Loop_backends` flags indicating the event backend in use.

+    .. py:attribute:: pending

+        *Read only*

+        The number of pending watchers - ``0`` indicates that no watchers are pending.

+    .. py:attribute:: iteration

+        *Read only*

+        The current iteration count for the loop, which is identical to the number of times libev did poll for new events.
+It starts at ``0`` and happily wraps around with enough iterations.
+This value can sometimes be useful as a generation counter of sorts (it "ticks" the number of loop iterations), as it roughly corresponds with :py:class:`Prepare` and :py:class:`Check` calls - and is incremented between the prepare and check phases.

+    .. py:attribute:: depth

+        *Read only*

+        The number of times :py:meth:`start` was entered minus the number of times :py:meth:`start` was exited normally, in other words, the recursion depth.
+Outside :py:meth:`start`, this number is ``0``.
+In a callback, this number is ``1``, unless :py:meth:`start` was invoked recursively (or from another thread), in which case it is higher.

 .. _Loop_flags: